 The solids get mixed in with peat moss, coconut coir, or some other organic medium.
 This dries them out, keeps odor down, and starts the decomposition process for your waste, which eventually turns it into compost.
 You know – the stuff you can use as fertilizer.

 When the compost bin fills up (typically this takes a few weeks), you can empty it into a compostable bag and just toss the whole thing into the trash.

 Why use a Composting Toilet in your RV?

-Eliminate Black Tank
+Eliminate the Black Tank

-Our Class A motorhome came with a Dometic® 310 China Bowl Stool connected to a 40 gallon black tank.
+Our Class A RV came with a Dometic® 310 China Bowl Stool connected to a 40 gallon black tank.
 We figured we’d need to dump the tank every 7-10 days or so with the two of us living in it full time.
 That’s a lot of trips to the dump station to empty sewage from the black tank.
 (Granted, we’d still need to go to the dump station to empty the gray tank, but this would let us go longer between trips.)